Technology at the PointOur Philosophy on Technology

 Children also want to share their memories of camp over the Internet.
 Campers often bring cameras, and bring home many photos and videos.
 These photos and videos, when uploaded to the Internet have a tendency to be seen by people for whom they were not intended.
 We worry about campers’ use of photographs and ask that you consider carefully with your daughters before allowing them to share these memories in e-mail or on the Internet.
 When posting photos of camp on the Web we are extremely careful to make sure that the content is appropriate and that children are not identified.
 We ask that you do the same with your daughters.
 Please remind them that the Internet is inherently a very public place and comments, photos and other media can spread very, very fast and cannot be taken back.
 Especially hazardous for children are the new Internet-enabled cameras with either Wi-Fi or 3G, such as the Samsung Galaxy Camera, that allow automatic posting of images to the Internet before there is even time for good judgement on the inappropriateness of the photos that the children might publicly and permanently share on the Internet.

 We require that campers and staff refrain from taking any photos or video inside a bunk or in any other setting that is not appropriate.
-As mentioned above, we also prohibit Internet-enabled cameras (with either Wi-Fi or 3G) like the Samsung Galaxy Camera.
+As mentioned above, we also prohibit Internet-enabled cameras (with either Wi-Fi or 3G).
 However, we do allow our professional photographers to use good judgment, in consultation with the Directors, for bunk photos and candid shots that are appropriate.

 Movies and Video